Ultraforce: Post-Black September

-Short resume
+Fictional history

 Hardcase

-Hardcase is a superhero that debuted in the comic book series of the same name, written by James Hudnall for Malibu Comics’ Ultraverse imprint, being one of the first series to launch the imprint.[1][2]
+Hardcase is a superhero who debuted in the comic book series of the same name, written by James Hudnall for Malibu Comics' Ultraverse imprint, one of the first series to launch the imprint.
 Hardcase was Tom Hawke, a Hollywood actor who became one of the first publicly known Ultras (the blanket term for superhumans in the Ultraverse) formed the first superhero team in his universe, The Squad.

 Hardcase made his first appearance in Hardcase #1, dated June 1993, written by James Hudnall and illustrated by Jim Callahan.

-As part of the Ultraverse imprint, the comic was set within a shared universe of super-powered beings conceptualized by creators of Malibu comics.
-Image Comics, a line of creator-owned comics that had record-breaking sales figures, had a publishing deal with Malibu that had ended shortly before.
+As part of the Ultraverse imprint, the comic was set within a shared universe of super-powered beings conceptualized by creators of Malibu Comics.
+Image Comics, a line of creator-owned comics some of which made record-breaking sales figures, had a publishing deal with Malibu that had ended shortly before.
 The book lasted 26 issues and included a Hardcase Premiere edition published in July 1993.
 Hardcase also appeared in other books, and crossovers like Break-thru, Godwheel and Black September.
 He was included in the first volume of the Ultraforce team book as part of the lineup.
-After the Black September event, Hardcase was apparently removed from existence, but he returned in Ultraforce Vol.2 #13 and took part of the final arc of the book.
+After the Black September event, Hardcase was apparently removed from existence, but he returned in Ultraforce Vol. 2 #13 and took part of the final arc of the book.

 Incredibly strong, Hardcase is able to throw a car over 50 yards with little effort.
 His leg muscles allow him to leap nearly a mile.
 Nearly invulnerable to damage and changes in temperature, only extreme temperatures affect him.
 When he is hurt, Hardcase can heal quickly, though the process is sped up if he drinks seawater.
 His senses are enhanced, allowing him to hear and see over long distances.

 Prototype

 Prototype is the name of two fictitious superheroes of the Ultraverse line of comics.
 Both characters used an advanced exo-armor developed by the Ultratech corporation and were employees of that company.
-The original Prototype was Bob Campbell, who was replaced after an accident by a young man called Jimmy Ruiz.
+The original Prototype was Bob Campbell, who was replaced after an accident by a young man named Jimmy Ruiz.Davison, Joshua (July 23, 2018).
+"Celebrating the Ultraverse: 25th Anniversary Panel at SDCC".
+CBR.com.

-Bob Campbell served as the first spokesperson for Ultratech corporation.
-He used the Prototype armor developed by the company but he was injured in a demonstration and lost an arm after fighting the villain, Arena.
+Bob Campbell served as the first spokesperson for the Ultratech corporation.
+He used the Prototype armor developed by the company but he was injured in a demonstration and lost an arm after fighting the villain Arena.

 After the accident, the young man Jimmy Ruiz was contracted by Ultratech to serve as the new spokesperson.
-He was given steroids and was surgically implanted with special cybernetics to allow him to control a new Prototype armor in a controlled manner.
-In his first apparition to the shareholders meeting, Jimmy was attacked by a supervillain.
+He was given steroids and was surgically implanted with special cybernetics to allow him to control a new Prototype armor.
+In his first appearance at a shareholders' meeting, Jimmy was attacked by a supervillain.
 The fight ended with the killing of the villain.

 Jimmy with Bob, after uncovering Ultra-Tech's corruption, opted to overthrow the company and become independent heroes, fighting the Japanese organization, Techuza.